 The fastest and possibly cheapest way to get from Munich to Berlin (and vice versa) is flying.

-Many airlines, including Lufthansa, Germanwings, and AirBerlin offer direct flights between Munich and Berlin and it only takes about one hour.
-If you book early and don’t fly during high travel season (e.g. height of summer or Oktoberfest), tickets can be as cheap as $120 (round-trip).
+Many airlines, including Lufthansa, Germanwings, and Air Berlin offer direct flights between Munich and Berlin and it only takes about one hour.
+If you book early and don’t fly during high travel season (e.g. height of summer or Oktoberfest), tickets can be relatively inexpensive.

 Munich Airport (MUC) is located 19 miles northeast of the city; take the metro S8 or S2 to reach Munich's city center in about 40 minutes.

 The truth is, Germany is densely populated and though the trains move fast, even the fastest train—the ICE—stops frequently to serve the populace.
-Settle in and enjoy the ride as seating is comfortable, the countryside is beautiful and wifi is available on board.
+Settle in and enjoy the ride as seating is comfortable, the countryside is beautiful, and Wi-Fi is available on board.

+Base rates vary wildly depending on the time of year, the duration of the rental, the age of the driver, destination, and location of rental.
 Shop around to find the best price.
-Note that charges usually do not include the 16% Value Added Tax (VAT), registration fee, or any airport fees (but do include the required third-party liability insurance).
+Note that charges usually do not include the 16 percent Value-Added Tax (VAT), registration fee, or any airport fees (but do include the required third-party liability insurance).

 The German bus company Berlin Linien Bus offers daily buses between the two cities.
-Read our review for a full rundown on the service.